Converting A Shed Into A Chicken Coop

 a chicken looking up into nesting boxes in a chicken coop

-You will want to have a slightly private area yet make it somewhat easy for your hens to get in and out of.
+If you can, choose a slightly private area yet make it somewhat easy for your hens to get in and out of.
 Don’t worry too much about height, hens can fly surprisingly high and will easily be able to “jump” up to a box that is off the ground a bit.

 Build Your Own Nesting Boxes